TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 # a_ib is the bias activation parameter of ith output node and a_ig is the gain activation parameter of ith output node.
 # tc_i is the time constant of ith neuron of the current layer
 ```

-The i and j format are similar to the Simple Layer.